 - 9.1 The Administering Authority has produced this Funding Strategy Statement having taken an overall view of the level of risk in the investment policy set out in the Statement of Investment Principles and the funding policy set out in this statement. - 9.2 In order to assist in setting the Fund's investment policy, an asset liability modelling study is carried out.
-This study examines the Fund's financial position, the profile of its membership, the nature of its liabilities and includes an analysis of the expected ranges of outcomes from differing investment policies. - 9.3 The current strategic asset allocation is based upon a study by the Fund's Former Investment Advisor, Hymans Robertson, based upon the liabilities shown by the 2008 valuation.
-Having considered the outcome of this study, the Committee concluded that a diversified portfolio, of which about 50% is invested in the UK and overseas equities, 40% in bonds and cash and 10% in property, represented a suitable strategic asset allocation benchmark for the Fund.
-The degree and nature of risks attaching to such a portfolio, when taken in conjunction with the expected returns, were considered by the Committee to be appropriate for the Fund at that time.
-A study will be carried out by Aon Hewitt following the 2014 valuation and the strategic asset allocation will change to reflect the closed nature of this fund. - 9.4 The Administering Authority will continue to monitor the suitability of the investment policy in the light of the Fund's developing liabilities and finances. - 9.5 The Administering Authority will continue to review the Funding Strategy Statement and the Statement of Investment Principles to ensure that the overall risk profile remains appropriate.
+This study examines the Fund's financial position, the profile of its membership, the nature of its liabilities and includes an analysis of the expected ranges of outcomes from differing investment policies. - 9.3 The current strategic asset allocation is based upon a study by the Fund's former Investment Advisor, Hymans Robertson, based upon the liabilities shown by the 2008 valuation, however this was reviewed by the Fund's current Investment Advisor, AON Hewitt who considered this in conjunction with the main fund asset allocation based on the 2014 valuation and the current proposals for the future of the Transport Fund.
+It currently retains a diversified portfolio, of which about 50% is invested in the UK and overseas equities, 40% in bonds and cash and 10% in property, which represents a suitable strategic asset allocation benchmark for the Fund.
+The degree and nature of risks attaching to such a portfolio, when taken in conjunction with the expected returns, were considered by the Committee to be appropriate for the Fund as it currently stands. - 9.4 The Administering Authority will continue to monitor the suitability of the investment policy in the light of the Fund's developing liabilities and finances. - 9.5 The Administering Authority will continue to review the Funding Strategy Statement and the Statement of Investment Principles to ensure that the overall risk profile remains appropriate.
 Such reviews may use asset liability modelling or other analysis techniques.